dotnet/project-system/README.md

 [![Join the chat at https://gitter.im/dotnet/project-system](https://badges.gitter.im/dotnet/project-system.svg)](https://gitter.im/dotnet/project-system?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repository contains the new C#, F# and Visual Basic project system that has been rewritten on top of the [Common Project System (CPS)](https://github.com/microsoft/vsprojectsystem).
+This repository contains the new .NET project system that has been rewritten on top of the [Common Project System (CPS)](https://github.com/microsoft/vsprojectsystem).
 In [Visual Studio 2017](https://www.visualstudio.com/vs/), this project system is used by default for Shared Projects (C# and Visual Basic), and .NET Core (C#, F# and Visual Basic) project types, however, [long term](docs/repo/roadmap.md) it will be the basis of all C#, F# and Visual Basic project types.
 For a list of feature differences between the project systems, see [Feature Comparison](https://github.com/dotnet/project-system/blob/master/docs/feature-comparison.md).

 The existing C# and Visual Basic project systems (csproj.dll and msvbprj.dll), which first shipped back in Visual Studio.net nearly 15 years ago, have served us well but are: